prashansapkota/Ride2Vote/README.md

 ---
 ## What it Does
-Ride2Vote connects voters who need rides to polling stations with volunteer drivers in their community, making democratic participation accessible to everyone.
+Ride2Vote connects voters who need rides to polling stations with volunteer drivers in their community, making civic participation accessible to everyone.

 ### For Voters
 - **Easy Ride Requests**: Simple form to request transportation to polling locations